Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Standard fine-tuning destroys some pre-trained output structure

 \section{Standard fine-tuning destroys some pre-trained output structure}

 In this section, we show that standard fine-tuning is suboptimal.
-To do so, we consider pseudocode-to-code translation, where the input space $\sX$ is pseudocode and the set of valid outputs $\sV$ is code that compiles and executes correctly.
+To do so, we consider pseudocode-to-code translation, where the input space $\sX$ is pseudocode and the set of valid outputs $\sV$ is code that compiles and executes.

 We consider \sanstype, a synthetic pseudocode-to-code dataset we generated from pseudocode and code templates (see Figure~\ref{fig:code-example-denoise} for an example).
-In \sanstype, the pseudocode does not supply types (e.g., \texttt{set x to 5}) and thus the model must learn to perform global type inference to generate correct code (e.g., \texttt{int x = 5} if \texttt{x} has not been previously initialized).
-We pre-train a denoiser with corruptions that delete and substitute tokens from unlabeled code examples.
+In \sanstype, the pseudocode does not supply types (e.g., \texttt{set x to 5}) and thus the model must look at how \texttt{x} is used in the rest of the generated program to generate correct code (e.g., \texttt{int x = 5} if \texttt{x} has not been previously initialized).
+For this experiment, we pre-train a denoiser with synthetic corruptions that delete and substitute tokens from unlabeled code examples (see Appendix~\ref{app:synthetic}).

-Table~\ref{table:destroy} shows the results of standard fine-tuning on \sanstype.
-We find that directly applying the pre-trained denoiser $\Pi$ to the outputs of the fine-tuned model $\fstd$ at test-time (i.e., a test-time denoiser) improves both validity and correctness of the output code by about 0.5\% to 1.5\%, depending on the number of layers.
-Note that increasing the number of layers does not improve the performance of $\fstd$, but improves the performance of $\Pi \circ \fstd$.
-This suggests that the denoiser $\Pi$ improves with more layers but standard fine-tuning destroys the improved output structure.
+Table~\ref{table:destroy} shows the results of standard fine-tuning on \sanstype~for 6 and 12 layer models.
+We find that directly applying the pre-trained denoiser $\Pi$ to the outputs of the fine-tuned model $\fstd$ at test-time (i.e., a test-time denoiser) improves correctness of the output code by 0.5--1.5\%, and this gap increases with the number of layers.
+Note that increasing the number of layers does not improve the performance of the standard fine-tuned model $\fstd$, but improves the performance of $\Pi \circ \fstd$.
+Thus the denoiser $\Pi$ has improved with more layers, but standard fine-tuning fails to leverage the improved denoiser.